alanocallaghan/Alanocallaghan/README.md

-I work statistical models for biomedical data, and their applications.
+I work on statistical models and their applications for biomedical data.
-At the moment my focus is on quantifying expression heterogeneity in single cell RNAseq data.
+At the moment my focus is on quantifying expression heterogeneity in single cell RNAseq data using a Bayesian approach.

 I maintain some R packages:
 - CRAN packages: